 The phones in Stanford University’s Business School admissions office aren’t ringing as often as they did.
 The number of applicants showing up at Stanford’s information sessions around the world is down as well.
 For Derrick Bolton, who racked up 240,000 miles of flying last year as dean and director of admissions, it has meant an even heavier schedule than usual to drum up interest.
 “I don’t think it’s going to be a great year for applications,” he says.
-“So we’re trying to do more to get out and spread the word about MBAs in general and Stanford in particularly.
+“So we’re trying to do more to get out and spread the word about MBAs in general and Stanford in particular.
 There is so much negativity out there about the MBA right now.”

 Bolton cites the blame that business schools have gotten for the still lingering global economic crisis, along with a still difficult job market for MBAs that has led to lower starting salaries and fewer job offers.
 But the key issue, he thinks, is the fact that business is suffering something of a backlash.
 “If you look at Meg Whitman’s campaign for governor of California or Carly Fiorina’s campaign for the Senate, all the negative ads about them are anti-business,” he says.
 “It’s all about how they outsourced jobs, took big pay packages, and then laid off a lot of staff.
 People are getting vilified for that.
 I don’t think it’s fair.”